 (2) If served by any other person, by affidavit with a statement as to the date, place, and manner of service, together with the affiant’s age at the time of service;

-(3) If served by publication, by the affidavit of the publisher or printer or that person’s designated agent, showing publication, and specifying the date of the first and last publications; and an affidavit by the clerk of the court of a deposit of a copy of the summons and complaint in the United States mail, if such mailing shall be required under this rule or by court order;
+(3) If served by publication, by the affidavit of the publisher or printer or that person’s designated agent, showing publication and specifying the date of the first and last publications; and an affidavit by the clerk of the court of a deposit of a copy of the summons and complaint in the United States mail, if such mailing shall be required under this Utah Rules of Civil Procedure or by court order;

 (4) If served by United States mail, by the affidavit of the clerk of the court showing a deposit of a copy of the summons and complaint in the United States mail, as may be ordered by the court, together with any proof of receipt;

 (5) By the written admission or waiver of service by the person to be served, duly acknowledged, or otherwise proved.